Prisjakt/feed-specification/docs/advanced/encoding/url-encode.md

 [![What Is An Url?](@site/docs/assets/url.png)](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_URL)

-URL´s are complex datatypes that carry a lot of information and can be a bit hard to handle sometimes.
+URLs are complex datatypes that carry a lot of information and can be a bit hard to handle sometimes.
 In this article we will try to explain how to deal with some tricky but not uncommon cases.
-All fields that are of type URL such as the [link](/fields/link) field have both [valid examples](/fields/link#example-values) and [invalid examples](/fields/link#error-codes) of URL´s in their respective sections.
+All fields that are of type URL such as the [link](/fields/link) field have both [valid examples](/fields/link#example-values) and [invalid examples](/fields/link#error-codes) of URLs in their respective sections.

 The image above is borrowed from Mozilla MDN[^1].

 ## Rules

-Before we explain how to encode URL´s, here is what we expect regarding urls:
+Before we explain how to encode URLs, here is what we expect regarding urls:

 - They **must** follow RFC3986[^2]
 - They **must** be absolute (we do not accept relative urls)